Master of Cyber Security Online

 - discussion forums with interesting cyber security case studies and tips from your peers

 - cyber security course readings and guided research

 The University of Adelaide has partnered with Pearson, the world’s leading global learning company, to deliver this degree 100% online.
 The Partnership has been established to deliver the very best experience and learning outcomes to all our students.
 Students will be awarded a University of Adelaide qualification and this degree meets the University's highest quality standards.

 What will my assignments be?
-All assessments and coursework are 100% online.
+All assessments and coursework in the Master of Cyber Security are 100% online.
 Assessments will including knowledge quizzes, peer-reviewed discussions, ePortfolios, short essays, short videos, reports and reflective tasks.

 What skills will I gain?

-- demonstrate knowledge and understanding of the technical practice, management and policy implications of cyber security and its application within complex industry contexts
+- demonstrate cyber security knowledge and understanding of the technical practice, management and policy implications of cyber security and its application within complex industry contexts

 - apply, evaluate and use the principles of cyber security within real-world contexts